surveydown-dev/sdstudio/README.md

 ## sdstudio

-The `sdstudio` package is a companion Shiny app that support the [surveydown](https://surveydown.org/) survey platform.
-It transforms the typical code-heavy survey creation workflow into an accessible Graphical User Interface, making it easy to create, preview, and manage surveys without extensive programming knowledge.
+**sdstudio** is a companion package that support the [surveydown](https://surveydown.org/) survey platform.
+It launches a Shiny webapp and transforms the typical code-heavy survey creation workflow into an accessible Graphical User Interface, making it easy to create, preview, and manage surveys without extensive programming knowledge.

 ## Installation

-The `sdstudio` package is not yet on CRAN, but the development version can be installed from GitHub:
+The **sdstudio** package is not yet on CRAN, but the development version can be installed from GitHub:

 ``` r